kadirpekel/seal/README.md

 load 1 // $another_var
 ```

-Please note that the use of variables in "seal" is limited by the scratch space available in Algorand's TEAL language.
-TEAL has a maximum scratch space size of 256 bytes, which limits the number of variables that can be used in a smart contract.
+Please note that the use of variables in SEAL is limited by the scratch space available in Algorand's TEAL language.
+TEAL has a maximum scratch space size of 256 slots, which limits the number of variables that can be used in a smart contract.
 It is important to carefully manage the use of variables and their associated memory usage to ensure that your smart contract stays within the limits of the TEAL language.

 ### Conditions

-Conditions in "seal" are used for making decisions based on certain conditions.
+Conditions in SEAL are used for making decisions based on certain conditions.
 There are two types of conditions: single conditions and compound conditions.

 #### Single Conditions